linode/docs/docs/guides/security/basics/using-fail2ban-to-secure-your-server-a-tutorial/index.md

 You will also need to adjust the `action` setting, which defines what actions occur when the threshold for ban is met.
 The default, `%(action_)s`, only bans the user. `%(action_mw)s` will ban and send an email with a WhoIs report; while `%(action_mwl)s` will ban and send an email with the WhoIs report and all relevant lines in the log file.
 This can also be changed on a jail-specific basis.

-### Other Jail Configuration
+### Fail2ban banaction and ports configuration - Example

-Beyond the basic settings address above, `jail.local` also contains various jail configurations for a number of common services, including SSH, and iptables.
+Beyond the basic settings address above, jail.local also contains various jail configurations for a number of common services, including SSH, and iptables.
 By default, only SSH is enabled and the action is to ban the offending host/IP address by modifying the iptables firewall rules.

 An average jail configuration will resemble the following: